qtumproject/x86-toolchain/README.md

 ## Building It

-First of all, if building from scratch you will first need to build a freestanding i386 compiler.
-This is a compiler that makes no assumptions about it's operating environment and is normally used for kernel and operating system development.
-In our case, we only need the i386 compiler to initially bootstrap the environment required to later build.
-After we have built our libc, we can compile i386-qtum-gcc and then use it for libc compilation.

-Follow this guide to build a freestanding compiler.
-Make sure to use the target i386-elf and not i686-elf, since x86Lib doesn't yet support all i686 opcodes (or i386 for that matter.. but anyway)

-Once you get to the point that you can run i386-elf-gcc, you are ready to build our libc.
-Right now our libc is built from a fork from an open source project.
-This provides all of the required functions to compile libgcc (which is thus required to compile GCC itself).
-To build our libc:
+The requirements for building the QtumOS compiler is:

+* GCC sources
+* pre-compiled minimal version of libc
+* pre-compiled minimal version fo libqtum
+* "sysroot" properly constructed with crt files assembled

+In order to compile the minimal versions of libc, a freestanding generic compiler is required.
+This can be built as so:

+    #!/bin/bash
+    export PREFIX="$HOME/opt/cross"
+    export TARGET=i386-elf
+    export PATH="$PREFIX/bin:$PATH"
+    export SYSROOT="$HOME/x86-compiler/sysroot" #change if needed

+    mkdir build-binutils
+    cd build-binutils
+    ../binutils-2.29/configure --target="$TARGET" --prefix="$PREFIX" --disable-werror
+    make
+    make install
+    cd ..
+    mkdir build-gcc
+    cd build-gcc
+    ../gcc-7.2.0/configure --target="$TARGET" --prefix="$PREFIX" --enable-languages=c
+    make all-gcc
+    make all-target-libgcc
+    make install-gcc
+    make install-target-libgcc

+A freestanding compiler is useful to have if doing development on these internals and causes no conflicts, so it is not necessary to remove or uninstall it afterwards.

+With our freestanding compiler we will compile a very minimal libc.
+GCC actually requires some minimal functions of libc to be included, even if they do not actually work or do anything.
+The freestanding compilers are invoked by using `i386-elf-gcc`, `i386-elf-ld`, etc.

+In order to download and compile the minimal libc, use this script:

     git clone https://github.com/qtumproject/FsLibc
-    cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=cross-toolchain.cmake -DCMAKE_INSTALL_PREFIX=$HOME/x86-toolchain/sysroot/usr .
+    cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_TOOLCHAIN_FILE=cross-toolchain.cmake -DCMAKE_INSTALL_PREFIX=$SYSROOT/usr .
     make -C libc
     make -C libc install

-**Caution!!!** Be careful when running `make -C libc install`.
+**CAUTION!!!** Be careful when running `make -C libc install`.
 If it gives a permission denied error, do NOT use sudo.
 You most likely made a mistake and it is attempting to overwrite your system's header and library files, which will break your system most likely.

-## Preparing sysroot

-The next step after compiling libc is to prepare the sysroot.
-This can be done by calling prepare_sysroot.h.
-This will compile the necessary crt files for linking and also creates some header files that libgcc expects to exist.

-## Building i386-qtum-gcc

-You must first build binutils.
-Look in build.sh for a template script to follow.
-This should probably work, but it is not intended to be perfectly copy-pasteable since systems vary.
+Make sure you did everything properly and why you are getting a permission denied error!

+We now have a minimal libc that is capable of being used to build our QtumOS GCC.
+Next, we need to prepare the rest of the sysroot:

+    cd crtfiles
+    make
+    cd ..
+    mkdir -p $SYSROOT/usr/lib
+    mkdir -p $SYSROOT/usr/include
+    cp crtfiles/*.o $SYSROOT/usr/lib/
+    cp -r includes/* $SYSROOT/usr/include/

+We now have our crt files used for bootstrapping and other invisible code compiled and into the proper place.
+Now, we can compile the QtumOS compiler.
+This is almost exactly like compiling the freestanding compiler.

+    #!/bin/bash
+    export PREFIX="$HOME/opt/cross"
+    export TARGET=i386-qtum
+    export PATH="$PREFIX/bin:$PATH"

+    rm -r build-binutils
+    mkdir build-binutils
+    cd build-binutils
+    ../binutils-2.29/configure --target=i386-qtum --prefix="$PREFIX" --with-sysroot="$SYSROOT" --disable-werror
+    make
+    make install

+    cd ..
+    rm -r build-gcc
+    mkdir build-gcc
+    cd build-gcc
+    ../gcc-7.2.0/configure --target=i386-qtum --prefix="$PREFIX" --with-sysroot="$SYSROOT" --enable-languages=c
+    make all-gcc
+    make all-target-libgcc
+    make install-gcc
+    make install-target-libgcc

+Now we have our QtumOS compiler, however if you try to compile a program it will complain with "unable to find libqtum.a" or similar.
+We need to compile libqtum and place it in our sysroot.
+This can be done as so (this will be changed later since we will have a separate and full version of libqtum)

+    cd libqtum
+    make
+    cd ..

+    cp libqtum/libqtum.a $SYSROOT/usr/lib/
+    cp libqtum/include/* $SYSROOT/usr/include/

 After building and installing into your PREFIX, you should be able to call `i386-qtum-gcc -v` and get some version information about the compiler.
-You've done it!
+And finally, for the full test you should be able to compile a hello world program and it actually compile to a .elf file.